Anenth/dotfiles/README.md

 ### shell
 1. Install fish shell
+  > which fish
+2. Lets switch to fish shell!
-2. Add the shell to /etc/shells with:
+  a) Add the shell to /etc/shells with:
-> echo /usr/local/bin/fish | sudo tee -a /etc/shells
+  > echo /opt/homebrew/bin/fish | sudo tee -a /etc/shells
+  b) Change the shell
-> chsh -s /usr/local/bin/fish
+  > chsh -s /opt/homebrew/bin/fish
+  # If you kicked out then do this https://stackoverflow.com/questions/12985304/after-opening-terminal-process-quits-and-cannot-access-terminal-again

-fisherman for fish shell plugin manager curl -Lo ~/.config/fish/functions/fisher.fish --create-dirs https://git.io/fisher
+# fisherman for fish shell plugin manager
+  curl -Lo ~/.config/fish/functions/fisher.fish --create-dirs https://git.io/fisher

 ### Prompt